Connect to End COVID-19 Toolkits

 What’s Next in the Pandemic, Through a Social Work Lens

-In this webinar, hear from social work and infectious disease experts about the evolving COVID-19 landscape, what’s on the horizon, and how social workers can continue to play a role in vaccine uptake, especially among special populations.
-This is the third in a three-part series offered through the Connect to End COVID-19 initiative in which NASW is partnering with the University of Texas at Austin Steve Hicks School of Social Work.
+During this webinar, participants heard from social work and infectious disease experts about the evolving COVID-19 landscape, what’s on the horizon, and how social workers can continue to play a role in vaccine uptake, especially among special populations.
+This was the third in a three-part series offered through the Connect to End COVID-19 initiative in which NASW partnered with the University of Texas at Austin Steve Hicks School of Social Work.

 Speakers: